 - You don't need to install an Agent on every Windows server in your customer Environments.
 One (or in certain cases, a couple) of Agents running remote inspections against other servers and devices will do.

-- Agents need appropriate permissions on the network to inspect target systems, sometimes via credentials put into the Roar web application and sometimes via the user account executing the Roar Agent service.
+- Agents need appropriate permissions on the network to inspect target systems, sometimes via credentials put into the Liongard web application and sometimes via the user account executing the Liongard Agent service.

 See the Permissions & Authentication page for a deeper dive into how permissions to complete inspections are handled.

 Local inspections are when an Inspector is aimed at the server on which the Agent is installed.
 For example, an Agent installed on an Active Directory domain controller and running an Active Directory inspection against that domain is a "local inspection."

 Remote inspections are when an Inspector is aimed at a server or device other than where the Agent is installed.
 In the Active Directory scenario above, if the Agent is installed on a member server in the domain and using the local network to inspect the domain controller, that's a "remote inspection".

 There are two versions of the Liongard Agent, one that runs on Windows and the other that runs on Linux.